-7.8 Where directorships are held outside of credit institutions and insurance undertakings, (i.e. a non financial institution) the Central Bank considers that an individual holding more than 5 directorships in a non financial institution creates a rebuttable presumption that the director has insufficient time available to fulfil his or her role and functions as a director of a financial institution.
-However, the nature of the directorships and the time commitments required are also factors, hence fewer than five directorships in non financial institutions may also indicate a possible constraint on the ability of a director to comply.
-Where it is proposed that a director of an institution hold more than five directorships, the institution shall satisfy itself as to whether this is appropriate and seek the prior approval of the Central Bank.
-The institution shall also provide the Central Bank with a detailed rationale together with supporting documentation as to why it considers the number of directorships does not constitute an inordinate constraint on his or her time.
-Factors that shall be covered in such a submission include the degree to which the directorships held are with respect to companies actively trading, the degree of complexity of the operation of such companies and whether such companies are part of a group.
+7.9 Where directorships are held outside of institutions, (i.e. "non-financial directorships") the Central Bank considers that an individual holding more than five such directorships creates a rebuttable presumption that the director has insufficient time available to fulfil his or her role and functions as a director of an institution.
+This restriction does not apply to other directorships held within the group.
+However, the nature of the directorships and the time commitments required are also factors, hence five or fewer non-financial directorships may also indicate a possible constraint on the ability of a director to comply.
+Where it is proposed that a director of an institution hold more than five non-financial directorships, the institution shall satisfy itself as to whether this is appropriate and seek the prior approval of the Central Bank.
+The institution shall also provide the Central Bank with a detailed rationale together with supporting documentation as to why it considers the number of directorships does not constitute an inordinate constraint on their time.
+Factors that shall be covered in such a submission include the degree to which the directorships held are with respect to companies actively trading, the degree of complexity of the operation of such companies and whether such companies are part of a group

-13.0 Appointments
+14. Appointments

-13.5 At a minimum, a board shall conduct an annual assessment of its own performance and compliance with relevant provisions.
+14.6 The board shall formally review its overall performance and that of individual directors, relative to the board's objectives, at least annually.
+The review shall be documented.
 Every three years an evaluation by an external evaluator shall be undertaken.
-Where the external evaluation is critical of the performance of the board, the frequency of subsequent evaluations shall be increased to annually until acceptable performance is noted.
+Where the external evaluation is critical of the performance of the board, the Central Bank reserves the right to increase the frequency of subsequent evaluations until acceptable performance is noted.
 Any such evaluation shall be provided to the Central Bank.